National Yang Ming Chiao Tung University: Liujia Campus

+Home to College of Hakka Studies.

 Designed by architect Hsieh Ying-chun, the Liujia Campus features a distinctive circular “Hakka round house,” reflecting traditional Hakka architectural styles.
-This building is known as the home of the College of Hakka Studies, founded around 2000 as part of a government initiative to advance Hakka-oriented higher education.
+Opened in 2009, this building is the home of the College of Hakka Studies, established as part of a government initiative to advance Hakka-oriented higher education.
 In addition to the round house, the campus includes two historical buildings: Xiaowen Auditorium, which supports academic research and hosts visiting scholars, and Zhongxiao Hall, which functions as a venue for workshops, salons, and static exhibitions.